Cout-Of-The-Box/Verified-Telemetry-Device-Sample/STMicroelectronics/STM32L4_L4+/readme.md

     ![B-L475E-IOT01A Sensor Connections](media/B-L475E-IOT01A_sensor_connections.png)

-* Sensor connection for Fallcurve and CurrentSense
+* Sensor connection for Analog and Digital Sensors.

     * Connect the STM Devkit Baseboard PCB to the Devkit like a Shield.
     * Connect the Generic CurrentSense Module to the STM Devkit Baseboard PCB.